 You may also have heard the term TAVI, which stands for transcatheter aortic valve implantation.
 TAVI is the same procedure – it’s just that doctors may use the term TAVI vs. TAVR.

 Why would I need TAVR?
+The most common reason is aortic valve stenosis.

-The most common reason for TAVR is aortic stenosis, which is the narrowing (stenosis) of the aortic valve opening or the surrounding area.
-If your aortic valve is stenosed, it doesn’t fully open or close – making it harder for the blood to move from the heart to the rest of the body.
+An aortic stenosis is the narrowing (stenosis) of the aortic valve opening or the surrounding area.
+If you have aortic valve stenosis, the aortic valve doesn’t fully open or close, making it harder for the blood to move from the heart to the rest of the body.
 When this happens, people often experience symptoms such as fatigue, chest pain, shortness of breath or a rapid heartbeat.

-Narrowing of the aortic valve can be caused by calcium that builds up on the aortic valve over time.
-But aortic stenosis can happen if someone has a bicuspid aortic valve, a type of heart disease that you’re born with.
+Narrowing of the aortic valve can be caused by calcium that builds up on the aortic valve over time, but aortic stenosis can happen if someone has a bicuspid aortic valve, a type of heart disease that you’re born with.
 Aortic stenosis affects 20% of people over the age of 65 years old, according to the American Heart Association.

 There are different stages of aortic stenosis.
 If you have mild symptoms, you won’t need surgery – at least not right away.
 Instead, your doctor may recommend lifestyle changes or medications to treat your symptoms and lower your chance of complications.
 But severe cases of aortic stenosis can damage the heart muscle and lead to heart failure and death.
 So the sooner you get treated for aortic stenosis, the better.